BERT (language model)

 Bidirectional encoder representations from transformers (BERT) is a language model introduced in October 2018 by researchers at Google.
 It learns to represent text as a sequence of vectors using self-supervised learning.
 It uses the encoder-only transformer architecture.
 BERT dramatically improved the state of the art for large language models.
-As of 2020, BERT is a ubiquitous baseline in natural language processing (NLP) experiments.
+As of 2026, BERT is a common methodological component in natural language processing (NLP) research.

 BERT is trained by masked token prediction and next sentence prediction.
 With this training, BERT learns contextual, latent representations of tokens in their context, similar to ELMo and GPT-2.
 It found applications for many natural language processing tasks, such as coreference resolution and polysemy resolution.
 It improved on ELMo and spawned the study of "BERTology", which attempts to interpret what is learned by BERT.

 BERT was originally implemented in the English language at two model sizes, BERT_{BASE} (110 million parameters) and BERT_{LARGE} (340 million parameters).
 Both were trained on the Toronto BookCorpus (800M words) and English Wikipedia (2,500M words).
 The weights were released on GitHub.
 On March 11, 2020, 24 smaller models were released, the smallest being BERT_{TINY} with just 4 million parameters.